cvxopt/cvxopt/src/C/SuiteSparse/COLAMD/README.txt

 the "int" version can be safely used with 64-bit pointers.
 Refer to the ChangeLog for more details.

+Other "make" targets:

+    make library	compiles a C-callable library containing colamd make clean		removes all files not in the distribution, but keeps the compiled libraries.
+    make distclean	removes all files not in the distribution make install        installs the library in /usr/local/lib and /usr/local/include
+    make uninstall      uninstalls the library from /usr/local/lib and /usr/local/include

-To use colamd and symamd within an application written in C, all you need are colamd.c, colamd_global.c, and colamd.h, which are the C-callable colamd/symamd codes.
+To use colamd and symamd within an application written in C, all you need are colamd.c, and colamd.h, which are the C-callable colamd/symamd codes.
 See colamd.c for more information on how to call colamd from a C program.

 Requires SuiteSparse_config, in the ../SuiteSparse_config directory relative to this directory.

-See the colamd.c file or http://www.suitesparse.com for the license to COLAMD.
+See COLAMD/Doc/License.txt for the License.

 Related papers: